Key concepts for new Azure Pipelines users

 Azure Pipelines terms

 When your build or deployment runs, the system begins one or more jobs.
 An agent is computing infrastructure with installed agent software that runs one job at a time.
+For example, your job could run on a Microsoft-hosted Ubuntu agent.

 An artifact is a collection of files or packages published by a run.
 Artifacts are made available to subsequent tasks, such as distribution or deployment.
 For more information, see Artifacts in Azure Pipelines.

 Continuous delivery (CD) is a process by which code is built, tested, and deployed to one or more test and production stages.
 Deploying and testing in multiple stages helps drive quality.
-Continuous integration systems produce deployable artifacts, which includes infrastructure and apps.
+Continuous integration systems produce deployable artifacts, which include infrastructure and apps.
 Automated release pipelines consume these artifacts to release new versions and fixes to existing systems.
 Monitoring and alerting systems run constantly to drive visibility into the entire CD process.
 This process ensures that errors are caught often and early.

 Continuous integration (CI) is the practice used by development teams to simplify the testing and building of code.
 CI helps to catch bugs or problems early in the development cycle, which makes them easier and faster to fix.
 Automated tests and builds are run as part of the CI process.
 The process can run on a set schedule, whenever code is pushed, or both.
 Items known as artifacts are produced from CI systems.
 They're used by the continuous delivery release pipelines to drive automatic deployments.